ZachHeick/zachheick.github.io/_posts/2017-12-12-Mix-Retriever.md

 ## Making the Playlist from Feature Space

 For example, lets say we want to make a playlist of similar songs to the song <span class="red">Ivy by Frank Ocean</span>.
-With a very slow and mellow mood, Frank reflects on a past relationship and his conflicting feelings.
+With a very slow and mellow mood, Frank reflects on a past relationship and his conflicting feelings in this track.

 ![Frank Lyrics](https://zachheick.github.io/images/Project_Kojak_images/frank_ocean_lyrics.png){: .center-image }

 The Song2vec model's single hidden layer of 100 nodes puts the songs into feature space.
+As of now, the location of the songs in this space is based on lyrics *only*, where songs with similar lyrical themes to our example appear closer to it.

 ![100 Dimensions](https://zachheick.github.io/images/Project_Kojak_images/100_dimensional_space.png){: .center-image }

-As of now, the location of the songs in this space is based on lyrics *only*, where songs with similar lyrical themes appear closer to one another.
-Currently, the space is too large
+Right now its hard to tell which songs are closer to one another because the distances are so large.

 ![30 Dimensions](https://zachheick.github.io/images/Project_Kojak_images/30_dimensional_space.png){: .center-image }